w3c/ServiceWorker/explainer.md

 If you shift+reload a document it'll always load without a controller, which is handy for testing quick CSS & JS changes.

 Documents tend to live their whole life with a particular ServiceWorker, or none at all.
-However, a ServiceWorker can call `event.replace()` during the `install` event to do an immediate takeover of all pages within scope.
+However, a ServiceWorker can call `self.skipWaiting()` ([spec](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/#service-worker-global-scope-skipwaiting)) to do an immediate takeover of all pages within scope.

 ## Network intercepting